DataDog/integrations-extras/anecdote/README.md

    - You are redirected to the Datadog website to authenticate your Datadog account.
 Log in with your Datadog credentials.

 9. **Install the Anecdote application within Datadog**
-   - After logging into Datadog, install the Anecdote application within the Datadog environment.
-This adds "Anecdote: Bug Reports" to your list of Dashboards in Datadog.

 10. In Anecdoate, verify the integration is successfully connected.
 You should see a confirmation message or the integration status.